 Next generation work

-In a traditional view of careers, “organization” and “employee” are the two most important parties in career management.
-With the increase in flexible working (freelancers, temporary project members, etc.) but also with the growing number of employees from dual income households, this focus turns out to be too limited.
+In a traditional view on careers, organizations and employees are the two key parties in career management.
+With the increase in flexible work (freelancers, temporary project members, etc.) and the rise in dual-income households, however, this focus has become too narrow.

 What determines the sustainability of a career?

-On the one hand, we investigate what determines the sustainability of a career for people working in non-traditional forms of collaboration, for example as an external employee in a temporary project team.
-On the other hand, we focus on employees from dual income households and study the influence of the partner on an employee's career decisions.
-Thus, we broaden the focus of career management and look at the role of a wider group of stakeholders within the organization (managers), on the labor market (employment facilitators) and at home (working partner).
+On the one hand, we will investigate what determines career sustainability for people working in non-traditional forms of collaboration, such as an external employee in a project team.
+On the other hand, we will focus on employees from dual-income households and study the partner’s influence on an employee's career decisions.
+In this project, we will broaden the focus of career management and look at the role of a wider group of stakeholders within the organization (managers), on the labor market (employment facilitators) and at home (partner).

 Objectives on an organizational and individual level

-Within this research we focus on two increasingly important groups in the current labor market:
+Within this research project, we focus on two increasingly important groups in the current labor market: